 Cottenham is a Fen Edge village six miles north of Cambridge which has been designated a Minor Rural Centre.
 It has been amongst the largest villages in Cambridgeshire since the 11th century, with the population growing quickly until the mid-19th century, when its size stabilised at around 2,400 inhabitants.
-The county council's encouragement of new building in the late 1960s has since resulted in a rapid increase with the 2001 census recording 5,652 residents.
+The County Council's encouragement of new building in the late 1960s has since resulted in a rapid increase with the 2001 census recording 5,652 residents.
 Despite this rapid modern growth the village retains its distinctive character.
-Its landscape, settlement patterns and buildings show the marks of more than 1000 years of history.
+Its landscape, settlement patterns and buildings show the marks of more than 1,000 years of history.
 Along the length of the High Street, its chapels, church and many substantial farmhouses are signs of an independent and democratic community.

 The rural character of the village has changed over time as agricultural land, including many acres of orchards, has been replaced by housing.
-These changes have brought with them many different economic and social benefits.
-In particular, the large developments in Tenison Manor and Brenda Gautrey Way have increased the pressure and, without the 1994 Design Statement, may have threatened those very characteristics which give Cottenham its identity.
+The large developments in Tenison Manor and Brenda Gautrey Way have increased the pressure and, without the 1994 Design Statement, may have threatened those very characteristics which give Cottenham its identity.
+These changes have also brought with them many different economic and social benefits.

 The village community is sufficiently large and varied to support many thriving voluntary groups, together with a range of social, leisure and education opportunities.
 The Village College is the main focus for community activity.
-The sports centre and outdoor swimming pool at the Village College, the library in Margett Street and the facilities including the nursery school at the recreation ground off Lambs Lane, have all increased the scope of what is available locally.
+The Sports Centre and outdoor swimming pool at the Village College, the library in Margett Street and the facilities, including the Ladybird Pre-school, at the recreation ground off Lambs Lane, have all increased the scope of what is available locally.
 However, villagers still travel further for some sporting and cultural activities, and for entertainment.

-The increasing population continues to require the expansion of the primary and secondary schools and add to the demand for improved community facilities, such as rebuilding the Sports and Social Club.
+The increasing population continues to require the expansion of the primary and secondary schools and adds to the demand for improved community facilities, such as rebuilding the Sports and Social Club and extending the Sports Centre at the Village College.